pmeloy/NexDome/ReadMe.md

 # Unofficial NexDome software project #

+## Third release May 1, 2018 ##

+Lots of bugs squashed and Shutter mostly working but buttons are reported backwards even though I thought I got one pin wrong so only one button would work.
+Sleep is not implemented for the shutter though I found out the total power consumed for idle mode would be about 85mA.
+The battery is 9AH so 50% drawdawn means 4.5AH or 4500mAH.
+4500/85 = 52 hours if not actually moving the shutter.
+Of course at that low draw the battery delivers more than 9AH so you'd actually get more like 60 hours.

 ## Second release April 23, 2018 ##
 Now contains all three pieces of software but is in no way compatible with any official NexDome software, firmware or ASCOM driver.